 Marx “the working class cannot simply lay hold of the ready-made state machinery, and wield it for its own purposes.”

-But if we do not engage with the current system and start the undermining and thereby the destruction, of that system, then we will always be on the outside looking in.
+If we do not engage with the current system and start undermining and thereby the destruction, of that system, then we will always be on the outside looking in.
 We will always be marginalised.
-Only by engaging with it and putting forward our new democratic ideals in our workplaces and our communities can we hope to create that mass movement that will create a new state, real democratic state.
+Only by engaging with it and putting forward a new democratic ideal in our workplaces and our communities can we hope to create that mass movement that will create a new state, real democratic state.

-First we need to expand and start to take control of local democracy.
+We need to expand and start to take control of local democracy.
 Then organise and force change to workplace democracy.
-From that base we can change the national agenda and start the process of creating a real working class Federal democracy and with the working class controlling the levers of power.
+From that base we can change the national agenda and start the process of creating a real working class Federal democracy, with the working class controlling the levers of power.
 Where nations and regions are autonomous but co-operate on national interests, and where wealth is evenly distributed, from the wealthiest regions to the others.